Settle railway station: History

-A ticket machine is available for use when the booking office is closed.
-Train running information is provided by timetable posters, a P.A system and telephone.
-Digital information screens were also installed here in the summer of 2019.

-The former Settle Station signalbox, which has been out of railway use since 1984, was relocated further north to be adjacent to the Down platform in 1997, and is open to the public on most Saturdays.
+The former station signal box, which had been out of railway use since 1984, was relocated further north to be adjacent to the Down platform in 1997; it is open to the public on most Saturdays.

 The water tower situated near the station in the former goods yard was converted into residential accommodation in 2011.
+It has subsequently been featured in several television documentaries.